mixpanel/docs/pages/docs/features/session-replay.md

 Not currently, but we plan to add support soon.

+### Am I able to sample our session replay collection rate?

+Yes, you can configure the percentage of total replays that our SDK will capture with as little as [one line of code in your SDK implementation](https://docs.mixpanel.com/docs/tracking-methods/sdks/javascript#sampling-method).

+This out-of-the-box sampling method is random sampling: your SDK will decide randomly whether the currently SDK instance load falls into the sample or not.

+If you want additional logic, like deciding based on certain criteria whether to record or not, then your application code can come up with its own yes/no decision, and then initialize Mixpanel with a value of either 100 or 0 (to force recording on or off for the current SDK instance load).

+If you want to only record certain parts of a single-page application with no new mixpanel.init calls, you can also use our [Start / Stop recorder methods](https://docs.mixpanel.com/docs/tracking-methods/sdks/javascript#recorder-methods).

 ### How soon are Replays available for viewing after a session begins?

 There is about a ~1 minute delay between when recordings are captured and when they appear in Mixpanel.